Drogheda Grammar School: History

 Drogheda Grammar School was founded under Royal Charter in 1669 by Erasmus Smith and is one of the oldest secondary schools in Ireland.
-It was originally a boys’ boarding school but has now been a co-educational boarding and day school for over fifty years.
+It was originally a boys' boarding school, but is now a co-educational day school with over 500 pupils.

 It is owned by a company with charitable status called Drogheda Grammar School Ltd. This structure was set up in the early 1950s when a group of local people (mostly Quakers) saved the school from closure.
 Although the school is not a Quaker school, it is run under the Quaker principle of "every individual is of value and has something to contribute".
-This philosophy is fundamental to the Mission Statement of the school.

-It is located on 18 acres in a rural setting.
-The campus consists of a Regency house flanked by woodland, with classroom and dormitory buildings and playing fields.
+The school's campus, located just outside Drogheda, consists of a Regency house flanked by woodland, with classroom and dormitory buildings and playing fields.

 Academic performance

-The most recent statistics outlining the top feeder schools in the country for third-level education placed Drogheda Grammar School as the top school in the area with 100% of its students progressing to 3rd level education in 2020 (as well as in 2015 and).
-These results were posted in both the Irish Times and Irish Independent.
+As of 2020, statistics which outlined the top feeder schools for third-level education placed Drogheda Grammar School as one of the top schools in the area, with 100% of its students progressing to 3rd level education in 2020.
+These results were republished in the Irish Times and Irish Independent.

 Campus

 Drogheda Grammar School is located on 18 acres in a rural setting off of Mornington Road, Drogheda, County Louth.
 The original building on its current campus was owned by Chief Justice Henry Singleton.
 The school opened a new building in 2012.
-This new building includes a library/writing centre, technology workshop, DCG room, and a Home Economics room.
+This building includes a library/writing centre, technology workshop, DCG room, and a Home Economics room.
 There is a small reflection room which has a stained glass window originally made in contribution to the memory of a student who died in 1942 by Harry Clarke Stained Glass Studio in the 1940s and was in storage since 1976 after the school was moved from Lawrence Street.
-The school has six tennis courts, five playing pitches, a large gymnasium, and an AstroTurf pitch.
+The school has three tennis courts, four playing pitches, a large gymnasium, and a floodlit AstroTurf pitch.

 Athletics

+The school participates in several team sports including hockey, rugby, football, badminton, basketball and netball.